DenominatorIsZero/system-tactics/docs/projects/archive/basic-level-setup/plan.md

 **Test**: Camera controls feel smooth and stay appropriately bounded.
 Rotation centers correctly on the hex the camera is actually viewing.

-### Task 10: WASM and Polish
+### Task 10: WASM and Polish ✅

 **Goal**: Verify WASM works and clean up code.

-- [ ] Test WASM compilation and browser functionality
+- [x] Test WASM compilation and browser functionality
-- [ ] Move shared code to proper locations
+- [x] Move shared code to proper locations
-- [ ] Add tests for core functionality
+- [x] Add tests for core functionality
-- [ ] Run quality checks and fix issues
+- [x] Run quality checks and fix issues
-- [ ] Refactor files.
+- [x] Refactor files.
 Split into more units to make code easier to navigate.

 **Test**: `just wasm` works and shows hex grid in browser with acceptable performance.

+**Status**: ✅ **COMPLETED** - WASM builds successfully, runs in browser with full functionality including level switching, embedded assets, and optimized rendering without wireframes.

 ## Dependencies and Setup